maplibre/maplibre-native/docs/mdbook/src/design/coordinate-system.md

 map tile.

-Instead of translating a full geometry, in the following subsections, we will project a WGS 84 point to a map tile rendered in MapLibre GL Native.
+Instead of translating a full geometry, in the following subsections, we will project a WGS 84 point to a map tile rendered in MapLibre Native.

 #### World vs Earth